7RU7H/Archive/Networks/Network-Security/Firewalls.md

 # Firewalls
-A firewall is software or hardware that monitors the network traffic and compares it against a set of rules before passing or blocking it.
+A firewall is software or hardware that parses incoming and outgoing network packets and compares it against a set of rules before passing or blocking it.
 For evasion techniques see [[Evading-Firewalls]]

 ## Types of Firewall

+A filtering network gateway is a type of firewall that protects an entire network, usually installed on a dedicated machine configured as a gateway for the network so that it can parse all packets that pass in and out of the network.
+Whereas local firewall is a software service on one machine in order to filter or limit access to some local services and/or preventing rogue outgoing connections.
+More specfic typology:

 -   Packet-Filtering Firewall: Packet-filtering inspects the protocol, source and destination IP addresses, and source and destination ports in the case of TCP and UDP datagrams.
 It is a stateless inspection firewall.
 -   Circuit-Level Gateway: In addition to the features offered by the packet-filtering firewalls, circuit-level gateways can provide additional capabilities, such as checking TCP three-way-handshake against the firewall rules.
 -   Stateful Inspection Firewall: Track of the established TCP sessions, therefore it can detect and block any TCP packet outside an established TCP session.